WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-integration-with-wp-social-ninja.md

 ![Wp Social Ninja Facebook Page Select](/guide/public/images/facebook-feed/facebook-feed-integration-with-wp-social-ninja/WP-Social-Ninja-Platforms-4-scaled.webp)

 In the next pop-up, you'll see your Facebook Page has been added.
 To remove it, simply click the **Remove** icon button next to your Page Name.
-To connect another account, click the **Add** **More Account** button.
+To connect another account, click the **AddMore Account** button.

 To display your Facebook events on your website you can choose some awesome templates from WP Social Ninja, to do so click the **Add New Template** button and choose a template.